Lionfish: Profile and Information

 The lionfish has won the hearts of many aquarium owners across the United States and the Caribbean coastal waters.

 This colorful species has become a potential threat to ecosystems.
-This is a top predator that competes with grouper and snapper for space and food.
+This top predator competes with grouper and snapper for space and food.

-Marine experts fear that the lionfish is a threat to helpful algae-eating species, such as the parrotfish, causing seaweed to take over the reefs.
+Marine experts fear that the lionfish threatens helpful algae-eating species, such as the parrotfish, causing seaweed to take over the reefs.

-It’s also been noticed that the lionfish’s population has increased and they’ve also maximized their range in the United States.
+It has also been noticed that the lionfish population has increased, and they have maximized their range in the United States.

-This may be due to the fact that they have no known predators and are capable of reproducing all year long.
+This may be because they have no known predators and can reproduce all year.

 A mature female lionfish can release about two million eggs each year.